cap-js/docs/node.js/cds-log.md

 ### *Configuring Log Levels*

-Configure initial log-levels per module through `cds.env.log.levels`, for example like that in your `package.json`:
+Configure initial log-levels per module through `cds.log.levels`, for example like that in your `package.json`:

 ```json
 {